Franchise Attorney: FDD Review, Franchise M&A, and Franchisor Counsel

 Why should you choose Acquisition Stars as your franchise attorney?

 Acquisition Stars combines three specialized practice areas that most franchise attorneys don't offer: franchise law expertise, M&A transaction experience, and securities law knowledge.
-Managing partner Alex Lubyansky is personally involved in every franchise transaction, bringing 15+ years of transaction experience at competitive rates.
+Senior attorney Alex Lubyansky is personally involved in every franchise transaction, bringing 15+ years of transaction experience and personal attention to every engagement.

 M&A Experience in Franchise Transactions